data-and-visualization/blogdown2-rfun/content/post/2018-05-15-winter-spring-2018-r-workshops-summary-review.md

 ## Workshop Order

 This workshop series is intended to be iterative and recursive.
 We recommend starting with the *Introduction to R*.
-Proceed through the remaining four workshops in any order of most interest, but save the *Shiny* worshop for last.
+Proceed through the remaining four workshops in any order of most interest, but save the *Shiny* workshop for last.

 As you work through the discussion and hands-on exercises, we invite you to consider how these techniques and tools relate to your personal research projects.
 If you have questions about the content of a workshop or are ready to consult about your research, please attend our [walk-in consultation hours](https://library.duke.edu/data/about/schedule) or [send us an email](mailto:askdata@duke.edu?subject=rfun-workshop-question).